mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 For each lecture, students should expect to read one research paper on a specific topic in Neuro-Symbolic NLP.
-For each required paper reading, students need to submit a short paper review (1 or 2 paragraphs) in the form of questions or comments on Piazza before the class.
+For each required paper reading, students need to submit a short paper review (1 or 2 paragraphs) in the form of questions or comments on Canvas before the class.
 The grading of the paper review will depend on the overall quality of the questions and/or comments.
 As you read a paper and write your review, focus on the following perspectives: